A five-minute phone call to your credit card issuer could save you hundreds of dollars — or more — in interest charges.

 Tell the issuer what you want and what you can get from other issuers.

 Need to transfer a balance?
-Bankrate.com can match you with the best card for your needs.
+Bankrate.com can match you with the best balance transfer cards of 2019.

 Interest rate cut vs. balance transfer